 As I contemplated what might have happened during my freefall, I couldn’t help feeling sorry for my poor, unfortunate body laid up in a London hospital.
 Hard to believe it could have survived such a plunge, I thought.
 At least I didn’t experience the pain it must have felt.
 I wondered if I wasn’t conscious of the pain… could there have been pain?
 I wasn’t sure; maybe it’s like the tree falling in the forest; it's not perceived unless there’s a perceiver to perceive.

-In the days ahead, my new skills as an aerial gymnast were amazing and exhilarating as I bounded around on every mountain peak I could find in the surrounding sierras, feeling a little like Superman, flashing about, except there was no flying between ports.
+In the days ahead, my new skills as an aerial gymnast were exhilarating as I bounded around on every mountain peak I could find in the surrounding sierras, feeling a little like Superman, flashing about, except there was no flying between ports.

 At first, I didn’t go too far, only teleporting to positions or objects I could see from the summit.
 With Eli and Mo being my only tether in this reality, I didn’t wish to venture too far should something go wrong.

 What a strange turn of events this was!
 Not only had my travel plans changed, but my body had also changed too… most substantially.
 Or was it less substantially?
 Now that I could admit my new state of existence, I was aware of how limited I had remained since my fall, even though I had the capacity to do all I was now doing.
 This realisation was an important lesson for me to remember.
 In the future, I would take my shackles off and refuse to remain confined by beliefs and fear!

 Still, I didn’t understand the mechanics of the teleporting process.
 ‘How was it possible,’ I asked Mo, ‘to maintain bodily continuity between two spatial points and not be temporarily annihilated, especially when leaving one location and being reconstituted in another?’